wasabi805/webpack-babel-typescript-tailwind/README.md

     ...

-This will simply select h2 children from the div with class .wrapper .
-Make sure to rebundle webpack in the terminal by running the script, _npm run webpack_.
+This will simply select our h2 child element from the div with class .wrapper .
+Make sure to rebundle webpack in the terminal by running:

+    npm run webpack

 As you can see below, this will result in changing the color of the h2 to red.

 ![set up](./src/images/sass-loader-nested-selector.png?raw=true "Optional Title")

-I'm going to remove the styling we just added since it shows that we can use sass selectors now.
+I'm going to remove the styling we just added since we've verified that sass selectors are woring.

 ## Additional Verificiation for @use